Jackie Barrett. Registered MBACP

 As no two people are the same and what approach may suit one person may not necessarily suit another, I work integratively which means that I incorporate several different ways of working, including Gestalt Therapy, Psychodynamic Theory, Attachment Theory, Inner Child Work, Creative Therapy, Cognitive Behavioural Therapy and Spiritual Formation, should you wish for that.
 This occurs through a collaborative process, which means that you make your own goals for what you seek to get out of counselling and this is reviewed periodically.
 Any method of working which I think may be of help to facilitate your journey is always offered and explained to you and is not compulsory to partake in.

 Type of session

 |Face to face counselling:||Yes|

 Monday to Friday day time appointments available.
-Evening appointments are available Monday to Thursday.
+Evening appointments are available Monday, Thursday and Friday.

 Supervision & training

 Finding the right supervisor for you is incredibly important so that you feel supported in your client work and can also continue to learn and grow both personally and professionally.
 For that reason, below is a brief explanation of how I work to help you initially decide whether I may be the right supervisor for you.View supervision profile